justeattakeaway/pie/apps/pie-docs/src/patterns/cookie-banner/overview/overview.md

 alt: "Responsive modal as it looks on mobile views showcasing a scroll bar for the options and content.",
 width: 120
 } %}

 ---

+## Motion

+All motion details for the cookie banner can be found [here](https://www.figma.com/file/mJiLMfnMfnEYWJh2Njutdq/[Core]-Motion-[PIE-3]?type=design&node-id=804-3774&mode=design&t=6kQbKnf5Vr8ZyoIC-0), it also defines how the motion between the banner and modal overlap.

+---